 Dining Room Colour Combination: Neutral Dining Room

-Showcasing the beauty of layered neutrals, Design Haus Liberty pairs a warm mushroom accent wall with grey and white walls for an interesting light play.
+Showcasing the beauty of layered neutrals in a dining room colour scheme, Design Haus Liberty pairs a warm mushroom accent wall with grey and white walls for an interesting light play.

 “The concept was to add old-world character that will complement the high ceilings, white walls and enormous windows.
 A contemporary and antique mix gave the design distinct, playful personality and a cool, understated bonhomie feel.
 [A] custom-designed light and installation create interesting vistas inside, while maintaining an air of simplicity and openness,” the studio reveals of the design.